As always, with a new year comes new trends in the world of retail and ecommerce.

 Retail Trend #12: Increased Focus on Personal Health and Self-Care

 In addition to the pandemic changing major consumer businesses, COVID-19 also changed the items that online shoppers prefer to purchase.
 During the midst of the first wave of the pandemic, consumer attitudes focused heavily on purchasing personal health products.
-In fact, according to Accenture, 34% of consumers are increasing their purchase of personal hygiene products while cutting back on more discretionary categories.
+In fact, according to shopping trends reported by Accenture, 34% of consumers are increasing their purchase of personal hygiene products while cutting back on more discretionary categories.

 These changes in spending habits extended well beyond the first wave of the pandemic, as lockdowns increased all over the world.
 With the rise of these lockdowns, came a rise and a focus on consumer health.
 Online grocery brands should note these changes, and prioritize the ways they can support healthy lifestyles for consumers, shoppers, and employees.